AWK

 tool whose syntax can be described as a data driven programming language.
 The

-script that we want to reuse and pass that to awk
+write an awk script that we want to reuse and pass that to awk with the -f

 Going forward this guide will cover useful ways to use awk at the command line, but for a detailed guide on awk's syntax please refer to my other guide: